Erica Ogwumike has put medical school on hold. The Rice women’s basketball alum will first give pro ball a shot with the WNBA’s Minnesota Lynx.

 The Roost Podcast: Check out our Extended Offseason Interview Series

 Another thank you was extended to Tina Langley, Ogwumike’s coach at Rice over her last three seasons.
 Ogwumike said Langley was in contact with her before and after the draft, reaching out to her former player to share her congratulations.
 “She’s really happy that I was able to accomplish this and I credit a lot of it to her as well,” Ogwumike said.
 “She’s been a great coach, a great mentor and I’m happy to have her in my life.”

 Life will look a bit different in Minnesota than it did at South Main.
 Whenever Ogwumike is able to arrive she’ll trade labs for full-time hoops, eager to give pro basketball her all for the time being.
-As with everything else, she’s ready for the challenge.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+As with everything else, she’s ready for the challenge.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - BREAKING: Rice Football delays start of 2020 season

 - College Football and COVID-19: Early August Roundup

 - The Roost Podcast | Ep.
 45 – 2020 Rice Football Offense Preview